Mozoloa/Easy-Dreambooth-Windows/README.md

 - This implementation does not fully implement Google's ideas on how to preserve the latent space:
   - Most images that are similar to what you're training will be shifted towards that.
   - e.g. If you're training a person, all people will look like you.
 If you're training an object, anything in that class will look like your object.
-- The provided notebook has a pruner that crunches the final model down to `~2gb`, this does not affect quality
+- The provided program has a pruner that crunches the final model down to `~2gb`, this does not affect quality
 - Follow the instructions bellow carefully